olivia-frary/Data_Course_FRARY/README.md

 # 5 that's embarrassing
 # 6 now I feel like I have to spellcheck everything
 # 7 running out of things to say...
+# 8 all this pushing is making me tired